The dictionary meaning of the Core is – The most essential part of anything.

 What are the best home core exercises?

-- If you feel the tension in your lower back and during any of these exercises, stop and reset, making sure your abs are really engaged and that your back is not arched.
+- If you feel the tension in your lower back during any of these exercises, stop and reset, ensuring your abs are engaged, and your back is not arched.
 You can also try starting with fewer reps.

-Plank is a core workout to strengthen your Abs.
+Plank is a core workout to strengthen your Abs

-- They improve your posture
+- They improve your posture.

-- Help get rid of back pain
+- Help get rid of back pain.

-- Your movements are better coordinated
+- Your movements are better coordinated.

-- Improve your body flexibility
+- Improve your body flexibility.

-- They help improve your metabolism
+- They help improve your metabolism.

 There are various other extensions of these planks.

 Lie on the mat on your back and raise your legs perpendicular to the floor.
 Slowly lower one leg while keeping the other one perpendicular.
 Get it close to the mat without touching it.
 Return it to its position and slowly lower the other leg.
-Both the legs should be straight.
+Both legs should be straight.

 Long Arm Crunch: